ckahlo/seccid/README.md

 ## Motivation?
 More about Exp.007.

-The experiment description (German and English in the same document) of [Exp.007 / Blofeld](docs/Exp007_Blofled%20MP12%20Experiment%20Description%20de_en.pdf) gives an idea about the future challenges of security of sensor networks on space vehicles.
+The experiment description (German and English in the same document) of [Exp.007 / Blofeld](docs/Exp007_Blofled%20MP12%20Experiment%20Description%20de_en.pdf) from MAPHEUS 12 gives an idea about the future challenges of security of sensor networks on space vehicles.
 While lot's of the other parts running on [Pauls lockable Teensy 4.x boards starring the NXP RT1062](https://github.com/PaulStoffregen/cores) or [Andreas and Andrejs powerful USBArmory](https://github.com/usbarmory/usbarmory) aren't published yet, this repository should help to gain a deeper understanding of and easier development with I2C secure elements for secure embedded sensor networks.

 ## Example usage